 Typically, if you’ve had one C-section that didn’t have complications, you are a great candidate for a VBAC, but after you’ve had two C-sections, there aren’t many physicians willing to allow you to have a third attempt at a vaginal birth.

 Around 60-80 percent of women who attempt at VBAC will be able to deliver vaginally.
 The link at the beginning of this paragraph gives more information on VBACs, the risks involved, and what makes you a good candidate.
+Here is a great post that discusses VBAC risks vs benefits.

 This is often referred to as the “second birth”, and I’ve been surprised about how many women I’ve talked to have no idea that you have to deliver the placenta.